BelliLuigi/RG/README.md

 ### Prof. Francesco D'Eramo, year 2024/2025

 I'm uploading all the *.tex* files because I'm using more than one machine.
-If you just need to consult the notes see ![the PDF][main.pdf].
+If you just need to consult the notes see [the PDF](main.pdf).

 If you find these notes useful, feel free to use and distribute them.